 “It’s about picking the right people and giving them the right training, and you need good supervisors in the country to teach them to be great doctors and to thrive and survive in the country.

 “We need supervisors to talk about the positives of being out here, and we have been rewarded with that in the last four years with the high retention rate of getting young doctors to stay in our patch, Emerald.

 “We are seeing good young doctors who have moved to the community and establishing themselves in general practice and the lifestyle here.

 “It’s indicative of supervising in the country that we can role model the great benefits and rewards of rural practice and living in a rural community.”

 Ewen credited training organisations and colleges for excellent preparation and providing registrars interested in rural medicine, and with a connection to country lifestyle and communities.

 Ewen’s passion for country medicine and training doctors who will build their lives long-term in the bush, is evident in the numerous hats he wears.

-Among his many commitments is a role as a senior academic clinician at the University of Queensland Regional Training Hub; board member of Australian College of Rural and Remote Medicine (ACCRM); and as a member of the World Organisation of National Colleges and Academies (WONCA) – Rural Working Party.
+Among his many commitments is a role as a senior academic clinician at the University of Queensland Regional Training Hub; President of Australian College of Rural and Remote Medicine (ACCRM); and as a member of the World Organisation of National Colleges and Academies (WONCA) – Rural Working Party.

 He hosts international doctors and speaks overseas about the evolving role of rural generalists and the international implications of the Australian methods of training our next generation of family doctors.